Organophosphate and Carbamate Pesticides

 AChE is an esterase (cleaving chemical) that breaks the ACh apart so that the message is transmitted only once.
 Without the AChE, the ACh would communicate the “jump” message over and over thereby over-stimulating the muscle to jump too much.
 Organophosphate and carbamate pesticides function by binding to AChE thereby allowing too much ACh to accumulate in the cleft between the nerve and the muscle.
 This permanent bonding that occurs between the AChE and the organophosphate results in over-stimulation of the end organs of the autonomic nervous system.
 This binding of the AChE results in continued, excessive production of saliva, tears, vomiting, diarrhea, bradycardia (slowed heart rate), slowed respiration, muscle fasci-culation and so on until death ensues.

-Atropine is the antidote for organophosphate poisoning.
+Atropine is the antidote for organophosphate poisoning in pets.
 The action of the ACh can be blocked by the atropine.
 But the fact that there is too much ACh in the synapse does not change until there has been time to regenerate more AChE.
-This may take three or fours days.
+This may take three or four days.
 Therefore continuous administration of the atropine is needed to keep the animal from dying of poisoning for a three or four day period.

 A simple analogy can be used to better illustrate the action that occurs within the autonomic nervous system with regard to acetylcholine (ACh) as the neurotransmitter that is affected by an organophosphate pesticide.